 The importance of computer in health and medicine is very speedily growing.
-For years, computers in health care served primarily an administrative function.
+For years, computers in health care served primarily as an administrative function.
 As technology grew and regulations changed, computers became increasingly common in other parts of medical facilities.
 Today, computers are used everywhere, from patient sides, medical carts, nursing stations, laboratories, and operating rooms.
 In this article, we explain some of the most common aspects in which healthcare personnel would use computers.

 Importance of Computer in Health and Medicine